 This adorable French cafe on the University of Chicago campus is just the kind of warm and inviting atmosphere you need to start your day.
 Delicious breakfast entrees, lunch sandwiches, and artisan coffees will have you coming back for more.

 5311 South Lake Park Avenue West

-This multi-level restaurant and live music venue is a must if you’re in Hyde Park.
+If you’re looking for places to see in Hyde Park of Chicago, we recommend visiting this multi-level restaurant and live music venue.
 Whether you’re there for brunch, dinner, or a live performance, you and your group are guaranteed to leave happy.

 Original Pancake House

 Even though this pancake house has outposts all over the world, it’s just so good, we can’t pass it up whenever we’re in the south side of Chicago.
 And to no surprise, it’s always busy.
 Our recommendation – the oven baked Apple Pancake.